UPDATE September 2020: The BeanSafe Coffee Storage Container is no longer available for sale.

 I tested some freshly roasted coffee whole beans in both my Friis and the BeanSafe.
 Although I don’t have a way to measure the CO2 levels being expelled or any oxygen coming in, the coffee tasted very good coming out of both containers over the period of about 7 days.
 I ground beans fresh out of both containers on Espresso, Drip, and Cold-Brewed Coffee methods, and they tasted excellent and were not discernibly different between the Friis and the Bean Safe.
 I wanted to see if I could record a video of the glass bead rise and fall, but the top exit slit was too small to see inside.
 I would have to cut the silicone away in order to do this and didn’t want to ruin such a beautiful product.
 Perhaps I will do this in the future as an experiment.

 Included Extras and Ground Coffee

-The Stainless Steel color as well as the Black and White BPA-Free polypropylene containers only include a scoop.
-The color versions include an orange coffee scoop and DIY reusable Keurig K-Cup compatible coffee pod, which are nice extras.
+The Stainless Steel color, as well as the Black and White BPA-Free polypropylene containers only, include a scoop.
+The color versions include an orange coffee scoop and a DIY reusable Keurig K-Cup compatible coffee pod, which are nice extras.